yetanotherco/yet-another-bridge/README.md

   to bridge tokens
     3. MM detects a User that has transferred ETH tokens to L2 Escrow, and decides the amount to bridge with the transfer fee is acceptable
-    4. MM sends the ETH tokens on L1 to YABTransfer, specifying the User's orderID, L1 recipient address and amount.
+    4. MM sends the ETH tokens on L1 to Payment Registry, specifying the User's orderID, L1 recipient address and amount.
-    5. Then, YABTransfer sends the ETH tokens to the User, and proves to the Escrow contract, either using the messaging system or storage proofs, that the User has received the appropriate funds.
+    5. Then, Payment Registry sends the ETH tokens to the User, and proves to the Escrow contract, either using the messaging system or storage proofs, that the User has received the appropriate funds.
     6. Escrow validates the proof, and sends the ETH Tokens (plus fees) to MM's